innolitics/rdm/rdm/init_files/documents/software_plan.md

     Once a process change has been agreed upon, the project lead should update the software plan to reflect the new process.

-**Output:** Close change requests, change request approvals, change request assignments for the following sprint
+**Outputs:** Closed change requests, change request approvals, change request assignments for the following sprint

 **Verified by:** Not applicable